 LSD came into the psychedelic medical scene in the early 1940s when Albert Hoffman first discovered the psychedelic properties it contained.
 Psilocybin soon followed and the research on psychedelic medicine marched on.
 Before 1972, when psychedelics started to get their bad rap, there were more than 700 studies performed on various psychedelic substances.

-In 1972, however, studies involving psychedelics came to a screeching halt.
-In 1990, though, things began to slowly change.
-When DMT was approved to be studied at the University of New Mexico, a new world of psychedelic research began once again.
-The political environment was changing and, according to Rick Doblin president of the Multidisciplinary Association for Psychedelics Studies (MAPS), the change was spurred with the help of “open-minded regulators at the FDA” who “decided to put science before politics when it came to psychedelic and medical marijuana research.”
+In 1990, DMT was approved to be studied at the University of New Mexico, and a new world of psychedelic research began once again.
+The political environment was changing and, according to Rick Doblin, president of the Multidisciplinary Association for Psychedelics Studies (MAPS), the change was spurred with the help of “open-minded regulators at the FDA” who “decided to put science before politics when it came to psychedelic and medical marijuana research.”

 What Does the Future Hold for Psychedelic Medicine?